swallowWings/ALTEK/README.md

 # ALTEK is a data processing tool
-ALTEK will help you processing a lot of data for the GRM(Grid based Rainfall-Runoff Model) and G2D(Grid based 2-Dimensional land surface flood model).
+ALTEK will help you processing a lot of ASCII rater files or text files.

 ALTEK can process a lot of files in a batch process.
 The main features of the ALTEK are below.

-O Raster files converter(using GDAL files)
+O Raster files converter(using GDAL tool)
    - Convert GTiff files <-> ASCII raster files
    - Convert GRIB/GRIB2 files -> ASCII raster files
    - Convert ASC raster files -> image files